liuy878/Accident-towing-label-prediction-and-factors-analysis/README.md

 # Accident-towing-label-prediction-and-factors-analysis
-The code and dataset used in paper—"Research on prediction of accident vehicle towing probability and key causal factors analysis driven by road traffic scene features".
-The code will be upload later.
+The code and dataset used in paper—"Innovative Prediction and Causal Analysis of Accident Vehicle Towing Probability Using Advanced Gradient Boosting Techniques on Extensive Road Traffic Scene Data".